 My name is Dylan Nelson.
-I am currently a sixth (and final!) year graduate student in astrophysics at the Center for Astronomy (CfA), Harvard University, in Cambridge, MA.
+I am currently a sixth (and final!) year graduate student in astrophysics at the Center for Astronomy (CfA) at Harvard University, and am headed to a postdoc at MPA in Munich next year.
 I work with Lars Hernquist, modeling cosmological gas accretion and its connection to the formation and evolution of galaxies and galactic structure over cosmic time.
 We run numerical simulations using Arepo, a finite volume hydrodynamics code based on a moving unstructured mesh.
 I am also part of the Illustris Simulation project.

 Zooming in on accretion - I. The structure of halo gas